 Choosing the Right Pet Travel Carrier

-A secure pet carrier is necessary for air, train or car travel.
+A secure pet carrier is necessary for air, train, or car travel.
 Hard-sided carriers offer more protection during cargo transport, while soft-sided and collapsible carriers let your pet bunk nearer your seat.
-Opt for convenient built-in wheels and backpack straps if you anticipate lots of running around.
+If you anticipate lots of running around, opt for convenient built-in wheels and backpack straps.

 Proper ventilation is vital, so choose a carrier with more mesh than solid panels.
 It should be large enough for your pet to stand, turn around, and lie comfortably inside.
 Test run potential carriers at home ahead of time.
 Most airlines require “leak-proof” carriers that contain any accidents during pet travel.
 Some don’t permit film or plastic lining, so study individual policies closely.